Measurement events relative to temporal quantum reference frames: Introduction

-Inspired by these considerations, we construct a natural generalization of measurements in the \GLMshort approach for non-ideal clocks.
-We obtain a time-non-local evolution equation for the system with respect to the clock, as reported in \cite{Smith_Ahmadi_2019}.
-We compare our model with its \HSLshort counterpart \cite{Hoehn_2021, de_la_Hamette_2021}, and show that the difference between the \HSLshort and \GLMshort approaches is no longer interpretational but leads to different physical predictions.
-We argue that this difference arises because each approach has a different notion of measuring a system at a certain time\footnote{Througout the paper, we use the term measurement event, or simply event, to refer to the notion of measuring a system at a certain time.}, and therefore describes a different experimental situation.
+We argue that this difference arises because each approach has a different notion of measurement event\footnote{Throughout the paper, we use the term measurement event, or simply event, to refer to the notion of measuring a system at a certain time.}, and therefore describes a different experimental situation.
+Moreover, because ideal clocks are nothing but a limiting case of non-ideal clocks, we argue that the \HSLshort and \GLMshort approaches should be considered operationally different even in the ideal-clock case.

-In the \HSLshort approach, measurements and state update proceed basically as in ordinary quantum mechanics with external time evolution.
+In the \HSLshort approach, measurements and state-update proceed basically as in ordinary quantum mechanics with external time evolution.
 Importantly, time evolution with respect to the non-ideal clock is unitary, and the temporal order between events can be defined sharply.
 The extension of the \GLMshort model to non-ideal clocks leads to a radically different picture.
 Here, the clock can no longer resolve single time instances, leading to important measurable consequences.
-In particular, the time evolution of the system "as seen" by the clock is no longer unitary, and the probability rule is modified.
-Moreover, we show that measurement interactions can occur in an indefinite temporal order, pointing to a fundamental limitation to the notion of temporal order of events, with potential implications to the notion of indefinite causal structure \cite{Oreshkov_2012, Baumann_2022, Oreshkov_2019}
+In particular, the time evolution of the system ``as seen'' by the clock is no longer unitary, and the probability rule is modified.
+Moreover, we show that measurement events, understood as an interaction between the system of interest and an ancillary device, can occur in an indefinite temporal order, pointing to a fundamental limitation to the notion of the temporal order of events, with potential implications to the notion of indefinite causal structure \cite{Oreshkov_2012, Baumann_2022, Oreshkov_2019}.

-Finally, we construct a discrete-time version of the \GLMshort model, and show that unitarity is recovered for general measurement interactions.
-If unitary evolution is to be held at all costs, our analysis can be seen as an argument in favor of the idea that time is fundamentally discrete.
+Finally, in \ref{sec:discrete}, we construct a discrete-time version of the \GLMshort model and show that unitarity is recovered for general measurement interactions.
+If unitary evolution is to be held at all costs, our analysis can be seen as an argument in favour of the idea that time is fundamentally discrete.